Battle of Baghuz Fawqani: Standoff with IS

 In the early hours of 26 February, another batch of IS fighters and their families surrendered to the SDF.
 The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) for Syria stated that 9,000 people had evacuated the enclave within the previous 72 hours, 99 percent of which were women and children.
 SOHR reported 1,400 people had evacuated the area since 24 February, including dozens of suspected IS militants.
 Recent Coalition airstrikes in the area focused mostly on pushing back IS fighters that blocked roads and escape routes in an effort to prevent civilian hostages from escaping in prior weeks.

 The Coalition released a summary of its recent air and artillery strikes in the area on 27 February:"Between 10 February to 23 February, the Coalition conducted 186 strikes consisting of 426 engagements, including damaging or destroying: 285 ISIL tactical units, 189 fighting positions, 50 supply routes, 22 staging areas, 16 boats, 15 vehicles, six petroleum oil tankers, six aircraft operations areas, six VBIEDs, four command and control "nodes", three weapons caches, three heavy machine guns, three pieces of engineering equipment, two buildings, two tunnels, one cave, one IED production facility and one petroleum oil storage facility.
 The Coalition defines a "strike" as "one or more kinetic engagements that occur in roughly the same geographic location to produce a single, sometimes cumulative effect in that location."On 28 February, SDF spokesman Adnan Afrin announced discovery of a mass grave found 10 days prior in the town.
 The grave contained dozens of bodies of men and women along with severed heads and a Furat FM executive said that most of the bodies had been shot in the head.
 The SDF was trying to confirm whether they were Yazidis or IS members.
-SDF spokeswoman Lilwa Abdulla subsequently confirmed they victims were Yazidi though there was no specific number.
+SDF spokeswoman Lilwa Abdulla subsequently confirmed the victims were Yazidi though there was no specific number.
 Locals have however said the corpses were victims of airstrikes.

 On 1 March, the Free Burma Rangers, one of the few aid groups in the area, said 15,000 people had fled the Baghuz area within the last month.
 At a screening center 20 kilometers away from Baghuz Fawqani, one Egyptian woman told reporters that IS was preventing men under 40 from quitting the redoubt, including her 27-year-old husband, in expectation of a final battle.
 According to media reports, some of the evacuated IS brides still proclaimed loyalty to "the Islamic State" and its leader.
 Some even shouted jihadist slogans from the back of fleeing trucks.
 "Abu Bakr Baghdadi will prevail," one woman said.
 "We left because God created a reason to get out of here, but the Islamic State will always prevail.
 Abu Bakr Baghdadi is in the tunnels and they will bring victory."
 As reporters left, the woman and her children shouted, "The Islamic State will remain!"